IBM/cloud-native-starter/documentation/OS4Requirements.md

 $ docker login -u developer -p $(oc whoami -t) $REGISTRYURL
 ```

-This should result in a few warnings and in the end show "Login Succeeded".
+This should result in a few warnings and in the end show 'Login Succeeded'.

 ---